vincevv017/nyc-restaurant-intelligence/README.md

 | dbt Core | ≥ 1.8 | SQL transformations |
 | Snowflake account | Trial or paid | Target data platform |

-A free [Snowflake trial account](https://signup.snowflake.com/) (30 days / $400 credits) is sufficient for this entire project.
+A free [Snowflake trial account](https://signup.snowflake.com/) (30 days / $400 credits) covers Phases 1–4. **Trial accounts without a valid payment method are limited to approximately 10 Cortex AI credits per day** — this cap applies to Cortex Agent, Cortex Analyst, and Cortex Search calls.
+Heavy testing across all phases in a single day can hit this limit.
+Adding a payment method removes the cap and converts the account to paid.
+See [Snowflake trial account limits](https://docs.snowflake.com/en/user-guide/admin-trial-account#using-compute-resources) for details.
+Phases 5–6 also require a paid account for the Cortex Agent REST API and custom agent tools (noted in each phase's README).

 ---